hackclub/gamelab-beaker/README.md

 A handheld device for playing [Game Lab](https://www.gamelab.hackclub.com) games.
 In order to get a Beaker you have to contribute a quality game to the Beaker game library.
 Like a Gameboy you can only get by participating in building.

+WHY ARE WE BUILDING IT

+WHO IS IT FOR

+WHAT IS BEING DONE

+GIVE TOUR OF REPO AND LINK TO OTHER RELEVANT REPOS

 # Parts

 - Raspberry Pi Pico RP2040 PID: 4864